lcfyi/websocket-live-streamer/README.md

 This is a proof-of-concept demo of using WebSockets to stream a video camera feed through WebSockets, so any browser can access it.

 At the moment, it is very work-in-progress.
-The stream is coming in as the raw JPEG binary, which is then read as a blob to be displayedd as an image on the page.
+The stream is coming in as the raw JPEG binary, which is then read as a blob that's loaded into an `Image()`, which is then drawn onto an HTML5 canvas.

-The latency is about ~0.1s, but with relatively high CPU usage.
+The latency is about ~0.1s, but with relatively high CPU usage (NEW!
+Down from ~50% to ~20% CPU usage)

 To demo this, make sure you have `opencv-python` and `websockets` installed, and you have Python 3.6+.